bowang-lab/AMOS-MM-Solution/README.md

   --proj_out_num 256
 ```

+After the scripts finishes running, this will generate 2 files at the same path where the model lives, provided in `--model_name_or_path`.
+The first file is `<NAME_OF_VAL_JSON>.csv`.
+This file contains the model generated reports and ground truth reports for each example, as well as GREEN score for each region.
+Any region mentioned in the ground truth report but not in model generated report is assigned a score of zero (false negative).
+Any region mentioned in the prediction but not the ground truth is compared with a normal ground truth, where the reference report becomes f"{region} is normal."
+The pipeline for validation can be found at `generate_green_score.py`.

 To do VQA inference, run the following command:
 ```
 CUDA_VISIBLE_DEVICES="0" accelerate launch --num_processes 1 --main_process_port 29500 infer_vqa.py   \